Metolius 3D Simulator Review

 Cons: Not the best model for higher end climbers, okay texture, not as compact as other models

 Our Analysis and Test Results

 The 3D Simulator is straight-up the best hangboard for the price.
 However, don't let this statement fool you as this is a great hangboard, regardless of cost.
-Our testers loved this model's above-average ergonomics and appreciated its number and variety of edges and pockets that truly provides a good avenue for most peoples climbing progression.
+Our testers love this model's above-average ergonomics and appreciate its number and variety of edges and pockets that truly provide a good avenue for most people's climbing progression.

 Edges and Pockets

 Edges and pockets are the foundation of fingerboard training; thus we weighed performance in this area the heaviest.
 For clarification, in our review, a hold that is four fingers or wider and is less than 2" deep is an edge.
 A pocket is any hold that is three fingers wide or narrower.